Timber and Conejo Schools

-Andrew Russell purchased Mr. Mill's Triunfo Ranch in 1881, and he renamed the ranch "The Conejo Ranch" but most people just called it the Russell Ranch.
+Andrew and Hannibal Russell purchased Mr. Mill's 6,000 acre ranch for approximately $15,000, and renamed the ranch "The Conejo Ranch" but most people just called it the Russell Ranch.

 As land near the site of today's Civic Arts Plaza was sold off to developers, more people moved into the valley.
 Most did not want their children traveling such a great distance to Conejo School, so it was decided that a newer school should be built closer to the new housing development.